Connect Networks With Overlap CIDRs¶

 This step is to configures the gateway to translate the destination IP address 172.16.0.43 to the real private IP address 10.17.7.81, before routing happens.

 At the main navigation bar, click Gateway.
-Highlight the gateway, in this case, the VPC-1 gateway, and click Edit.
+Highlight the gateway, in this case, the VPC/VNet-1 gateway, and click Edit.

 Scroll down to Destination NAT.
 Follow the instructions here to configure, as shown below.